usernotfinded/congrex/README.md

 ### Diagnostics

 The MCP manager maintains a rolling audit log of the last 200 tool invocations, including timestamps, durations, result sizes, and errors, plus per-server health metrics available through `getServerHealth()` and `getRecentAudit()`.
+Approved MCP calls are also echoed to the terminal as they happen.

 ### Privacy